Thesis Formatting and Completion Guidelines

 Dissertation Formatting Guidelines and Miscellaneous Completion Information

-Contact the department's Graduate Coordinator (Vicki Finney) for questions on this information.
+Contact the department's Graduate Program Administrator (Vicki Finney) for questions on this information.

 I. Defense announcement posting (required)

-College rules state a Notice of Final Public Oral Examination must be posted a minimum of two weeks before a defense takes place.
-Students are required to complete the template found on the EPP Doctoral Studies Blackboard site and submit it electronically to Debbie Kuntz (email@example.com) and Vicki Finney (firstname.lastname@example.org) for posting.
+College rules state that a Notice of Final Public Oral Examination must be posted no less than two weeks before a defense takes place.
+Students are required to complete the template found on the EPP Doctoral Studies Blackboard site and submit it electronically to Vicki Finney (firstname.lastname@example.org) and Debbie Kuntz (email@example.com) for posting.

 II.
 Formatting your dissertation